 Medicine seems to be finally outpacing the shadow of the Renaissance; the idea of diamond being beneficial to health is coming back into fashion.
 Diamond as a medical material is considered bioinert, neither causing coagulation nor producing a significant immune or inflammatory response making it a future prospect for the (very thin) coating of bodily implants such as arterial stents.
 Nanodiamonds show potential as drug delivery vehicles.
 However, although cells apparently take up nanodiamond without obvious toxicity, their clearance (if any) has not yet been demonstrated.

 Diamonds have a long association with healing and/or toxicity.
 They are embedded within many different cultures and questions about their real effect on health remain strangely pertinent to some even today.
-The Renaissance and a possible exchange or rediscovery of ideas around this time is particularly notable as perpetuating contradictory thoughts about the property of diamonds in health.
-Inexorably linked with wealth, they are unreliable cited in the deaths of a number of prominent individuals throughout history.
+The Renaissance and a possible exchange or rediscovery of ideas around this time is particularly notable as perpetuating contradictory thoughts about the property of diamonds in relation to health.
+Inexorably linked with wealth, they are unreliably cited in the deaths of a number of prominent individuals throughout history.
 This has created a mystique around their properties that echoes today in our information era.
 New avenues for their use in healthcare are being researched.
 The cultural value of these specifically arranged carbon atoms goes beyond their true physical and chemical properties and the diamond toxicity story remains unfinished.
 Perhaps diamonds really are forever?

 Diamonds in mythology and folklore